jeremyNg/introR/_episodes/02-installation.md

 objectives:
 - "Be able to install R and R-studio on a Linux system."
 - "Be familiar with installing packages in R, including BioConductor packages."
+keypoints:
+- "R can be installed via the Linux package managers."
+- "Rstudio is a powerful interface for R programming."
+- "Like Linux, R has a system for downloading and installing packages from the R package repositories."
+- "CRAN is the main repository for R packages, while BioConductor is the main repository for bioinformatics related packages."
+- "The *library* command allows one to load an installed package in the current R session."
 ---

 ## Installing R